How to Build a Small Business Website From Scratch in 2026

 - Claim and fully complete your Google Business Profile

-- Write title tags and meta descriptions for every page
+- Write title tags and meta descriptions for every page on your site

 Stay in the loop